-Royal Canadian Mounted Police (RCMP) Criminal Check as of October 2017.
+RCMP (Royal Canadian Mounted Police) Criminal Check, October 2017.

 A conscientious, capable, and good-natured, sociable person who places great value on mutual respect and well-timed silliness.

 My late husband and I were together for 28 years.
 We lived a good part of the time in the McGill Ghetto.
 He was an Engineering professor.
 On weekends and holidays, we looked after our 66 acre mid-19th century homestead.
 After the sale of the farm, I moved to a smaller Montreal apartment.

 I worked at McGill University for a number of years, first as a scientific typist in Chemistry, then as assistant to the two associate Deans in the Faculty of Engineering.